textX/textx-tools/txtools/templates/gen/jinja/README.md

 Generator registration and template rendering function can be found in `{{package_name}}/gen.py`

 This generator is registered in setuptools entry point `textx_gen` inside setup.py.
 After installation it will be visible to the textx tool.

-This command will list all registered generators.

-    $ textx list-gens

-It is recommended to install this project in development mode during development.
+It is recommended to install this project in the development mode for development.

 To do that run this from the project folder:

     $ pip install -e .

+This command will list all registered generators:

+    $ textx list-gens

+To test generator create textX app project:

+    $ textx startproject myproject

-To test generator create textX app project and make genconf in that project under `genconf` folder with the name `{{package_name}}.genconf` and the
-{{langauge}} model in `model` folder.
+and make genconf in that project under `genconf` folder with the name `{{package_name}}.genconf` and the {{langauge}} model in `model` folder.
 Reference your model from the genconf.

 Use: